It's important to regularly clean out your medicine cabinet to avoid taking unnecessary, expired or harmful medications.

-It is up to you to decide how often you should clean out your medicine cabinet by taking into account not only your preferences, but also how often you use the medication.
-If you take several medications and your drug regimen is complex, it may be appropriate to take stock of them more often than if you hardly ever take any.
+It is up to you to decide how often you should clean out your medicine cabinet, taking into account not only your preferences, but also how often you use your medications.
+If you take several medications and have a complex drug regimen, it may be appropriate to clean out your medicine cabinet a little more often than if you hardly ever take any!

 Here is some advice on the best way to store your medication:

 - Keep all your medication out of the reach and out of sight of children and pets.